 Arrested for DUI in Georgia?
 Georgia Driver’s License Taken?
-Need an Atlanta DUI Lawyer? – What You Must Do Next
+Need an DUI Lawyer? – What You Must Do Next

 By: William C. Head, Atlanta Criminal Defense Attorney and Georgia DUI Attorney

 A drunk driving arrest can be a nightmare.
 Most Georgia DUI cases occur within a 25-mile radius of Atlanta, GA.
-Much of this article deals with DUI Atlanta and Atlanta DUI attorneys.
+Much of this article deals with DUI Atlanta and DUI attorneys.

 DUI Arrest?
 My Interim Driver’s License, the 30-day Letter, and the Georgia DDS

 Your plastic Georgia driver’s license is sent by the arresting officer to Georgia Driver Services (GA Department of Driver Services), and the DUI officer issues you an interim driver’s license on a piece of paper that is only good for 30 days.

 Then you read online that this interim driver’s license is misleading, and that (under Georgia implied consent law) you must appeal your DDGA license suspension within “30 days” after your DUI arrest, or suffer a one-year Georgia Driver’s License suspension.
 That is when you search for Georgia DUI lawyers or DUI attorneys of Atlanta who are experts in criminal defense law relating to driving while intoxicated cases.